Prezzodaman/x86/bgl.md

 ## bgl_write_buffer
 Writes the content of the BGL's graphics buffer to the screen.
 ## bgl_flood_fill
 Fills the entirety of the BGL's graphics buffer with a colour specified by **al**.
 Useful as a "clear screen" command for clearing up previously drawn graphics.
+Specify the start offset using **di**, and the end offset using **cx**.